Moonlington/tabletopfloreblog/content/posts/Pantheon of Elysium 2.md

 So, here's my attempt at making a sort of creation myth for the world that attempts to incorporate the 'one good story' Dael Kingsmill talked about.

 _Long ago, nothing existed.
 Only Aleph existed.
-Aleph created the world of Elysium.
+Aleph created the world of Ae'thar.
 A simple world.
 Aleph created the Wishgranter, a small building on the world which would grant anyone a wish, if they faced its challenges.
 The first to make a wish were two sisters.
 One saw the power in the physical power of mankind, while the other was fascinated by the secrets of the world.
 Then came a woman that accepted the wilderness for what it is and forgave it for what it could do.
 After her, a man made a wish.
 He was a father who valued family and community.
 The last to make a wish was a man who came alone._

 _Long after their deaths, Aleph granted them divinity.
 They became gods of their own personal convictions.
 This also amplified their convictions, which created conflict.
 Aleph also granted a few other beings divinity after their wish came true.
 The deities made changes to the world, influencing people and making them more aligned with their ideals.
-Once each deity planted their own seed of conviction, Aleph barred the deities from Elysium, including himself.
+Once each deity planted their own seed of conviction, Aleph barred the deities from Ae'thar, including himself.
 They were no longer able to influence the world in major ways.
 Some were furious, some were fine with it.
 Aleph then went into an eternal slumber._

 ### More Thoughts